Find Trade Colleges

 • Clerk

-In 2016, there was an estimated number of 179,000 jobs in the United States for Order Clerk.
+There were about 179,000 jobs for Order Clerk in 2016 (in the United States).
 There is little to no growth in job opportunities for Order Clerk.
 Due to new job openings and attrition, there will be an average of 19,400 job openings in this field each year.

 undefined